hadley/adv-r/Exceptions-Debugging.md

     }
     f_miss <- Filter(has_missing_arg, objs)

-Next, we write a version of trace vectorised over the function name, and then use that function to add a warning to every function that we found above.
+Next, we write a version of trace that is vectorised over the function name, and then use that function to add a warning to every function that we found above.

     trace_all <- function(fs, tracer, ...) {
       lapply(fs, trace, tracer = tracer, print = FALSE, ...)